-After seeing it in the Adult Community Learning course guide in Jul 2018, I remembered about my old hobby and how peaceful and life changing it was to paint.
-The feeling of accomplishment and fulfillment, received from being able to create a very personal unique expressions of one’s own feelings and thoughts only by using some water, colours, brush and paper, is indescribable.
+After seeing an advert in the Adult Community Learning course guide in July 2018 about a beginners course on watercolour painting, I remembered about my old hobby and how peaceful and life changing it was to paint.
+The feeling of accomplishment and fulfillment, received from being able to create a very personal unique expressions of one’s own feelings and thoughts only by using some water, paint, colours, brush and paper, is indescribable.
 So unsurprisingly, I enrolled to the course.

 On Tuesday 30 October 2018 at 10:59 GMT, I received three WhatsApp messages from Esra, with a devastating news: